-Infra-Comm Corp. -- the value-added reseller (VAR) suing Cisco Systems on claims that it poached a customer and later unfairly dumped the partner from the channel -- filed a brief in court Friday morning calling the basic terms of Cisco's Indirect Channel Partner Agreement
+Infra-Comm Corp. -- the value-added reseller (VAR) suing Cisco Systems on claims that it poached a customer and later unfairly dumped the partner from the channel -- filed a brief in court Friday morning calling the basic terms of Cisco's Indirect Channel Partner Agreement (ICPA) "unreasonable and oppressive."

 If Infra-Comm wins, it could open the legal door for partners to demand that channel contracts from Cisco and other major vendors allow further negotiation, that manufacturers be unable to terminate partnerships at will and that those manufacturers be held liable for damages incurred by partners who are unfairly let go.

 Infra-Comm and Cisco have been in Superior Court of Orange County for two weeks battling out the lawsuit filed by the VAR in January 2007.
 The suit alleges that Cisco violated a deal registration agreement that Infra-Comm filed to ensure discount pricing for a $3 million IP telephony customer.